ory/docs/docs/oathkeeper/configure-deploy.md

 ### Access Rules

 We will be using [httpbin.org](https://httpbin.org) as the upstream server.
-The service echoes incoming HTTP Requests and is perfect for seeing how ORY Oathkeeper works.
+The service echoes incoming HTTP Requests and is perfect for seeing how Ory Oathkeeper works.
 Let's define three rules:

 1. An access rule that allowing anonymous access to